erights/gc/proposals/gc/Overview.md

 ### Evaluation

-Demonstrate that the Alice-Bob-Carol example works.
+* Demonstrate that the Alice-Bob-Carol example works.
+* Demonstrate the variant with chained delegation.
-Write a trivial defensively consistent module and try to attack it from other modules.
+* Write a trivial defensively consistent module and try to attack it from other modules.

 ## Use Cases